Some Examples of Family Floer Mirrors: Cluster Varieties and GHK Mirrors

-For the dimension two case, the fixed data\footnote{We follow the definition of fixed data as in \cite{GHK_bir}} are given by the bilinear form $ $ and the scalars $d_1, d_2 \in \N$.
-Given fixed data, we can define the $\cA$ (and $\cX$) cluster varieties such that the rings of regular functions carry the $\cA$ (and $\cX$) cluster structures respectively.
-Gross-Hacking-Keel-Kontsevich \cites{GHKK} showed that the middle $\cA$ and $\cX$ cluster algebras can be constructed from the theta functions of the corresponding schemes.
-Relations between the generators $\vartheta_i$ in the cluster complex of the (middle) $\cX$ cluster algebras can be expressed as
+Now we will focus on the three dimension two cases relevant in this paper: the fixed data\footnote{We follow the definition of fixed data as in \cite{GHK_bir}} are given by the bilinear form $ $ and the scalars $d_1, d_2 \in \N$.
+We say that the cluster algebra is of \begin{enumerate} \item Type $A_2$ if $d_1=d_2=1$. \item Type $B_2$ if $d_1=1,d_2=2$. \item Type $G_2$ if $d_1=1,d_2=3$. \end{enumerate} In these cases, the relations between the generators $\vartheta_i$ in the cluster complex of the (middle) $\mathcal X$ cluster algebras can be expressed as